Meeting date: Tuesday, 18 December 2012

 The goal of eventual PSTN replacement and the widespread adoption of SIP as the technology of choice for real-time IP communications is well in hand.
 Focus needs to shift to the next generation of transformational goals for SIP.
 The SIP Forum must be at the forefront of that effort and use its considerable influence and penetration in the industry to drive awareness and facilitate solutions.
 A Board of Directors position in the SIP Forum is the ideal pulpit to advocate for this evolution and growth.

 If elected to serve on the Board of Directors, it is my intent to focus attention in two key areas.
-(1) The proliferation of voice endpoints and the ubiquitousness of SIP-enabled mobile video solutions requires a new level of engagement across the board from the SIP Forum.
-I would work with the Board of Directors on the formation of a dedicated Video Task Group to research, identify, analyze and address for the industry the major challenges facing the deployment video in SIP multimedia networks.
-Central to that work would be the definition of deployment profiles to mitigate the myriad of interoperability issues as well as an increased presence in interoperability test events like SIPit.
+(1) The ubiquitousness of SIP-enabled video solutions (anything ranging from dedicated hardware to embedded in existing applications) requires a new level of commitment across the board from the SIP Forum.
+I’d support an increased awareness and engagement in the RTCWEB efforts, an acceleration in the VRS Task Group work and a focus on research, identification, analysis of the major challenges facing the deployment of video in SIP multimedia networks.
+Central to that work would be the definition of deployment profiles to mitigate the myriad of interoperability issues as well as an increased presence at interoperability test events like SIPit.

 (2) The second point of emphasis would be to raise awareness about the dire need to improve the inherent serviceability and troubleshooting preparedness capabilities of SIP at a protocol level.
-I believe there is tremendous value in the creation of a feedback channel that reaches out to vendors, carriers, SIP network operators and implementers (i.e., taps into participants of SIPit and SIPNOC) and can be effectively targeted to have an impact in prioritizing and driving standards development efforts in the IETF in this area (e.g. the newly proposed Session-ID WG).
+I believe there is tremendous value in the creation of a feedback channel that reaches out to vendors, carriers, SIP network operators and implementers (i.e., taps into participants of SIPit and SIPNOC) and can be effectively targeted to have an impact in prioritizing and driving standards development efforts in the IETF in this area (e.g. similar to the current INSIPID WG.)

 I greatly appreciate the opportunity and your consideration for this position.